1976 United States Senate election in Missouri: Campaign

-The third candidate was 6th District Congressman Jerry Litton from Chilicothe.
+The third candidate was 6th District Congressman Jerry Litton from Chillicothe.
 He had not acquired the same level of name recognition as the other candidates, leaving him to be seen as the third place contender.
 To make up the difference, he generated attention from his TV program Dialogue with Litton.
 Furthermore, as a millionaire, he was able to self-fund to outspend his opponents on TV advertisements.
 As a congressman from the western part of the state, supporters of Litton hoped that Hearnes and Symington would split the St. Louis vote, leaving the rest of the state for Litton.
 Litton, himself also hoped for this outcome.

 A fourth, less major candidate would emerge in Charles Wheeler, the mayor of Kansas City.
 Wheeler ran to express his opposition to a series of strikes by public employees in Kansas City.
 He had previously intended a bid for the Vice Presidential nomination, and was not seen as a particularly serious candidate.
 That said, merely hailing from Western Missouri, it was thought he might have an effect on Litton's vote share, and affect his candidacy, though Litton disagreed with this assertion.

-The three leading candidates held few significant differences on the issue, with few exceptions.
+The three leading candidates held few significant differences on the issues, with few exceptions.
 For example, Hearnes was completely opposed to abortion, whereas Litton supported leaving it up to states and Symington supported it more completely.
 Litton painted himself as someone who did not go into politics from law school, but owned a business and worked with his hands.
 Hearnes focused on his conservatism, attacking Congress for its spending habits.
 Symington focused on his government experience, prior to serving in Congress.

 During the race, a Supreme Court ruling was issued lifting spending limits among the candidates and their families.
 John Danforth asked that the Democrats abide by the old limits.
 Wheeler agreed, as did Symington who agreed only if Danforth abided by them in a general election.
 Hearnes agreed to a $35,000 personal limit.
 Litton refused arguing that spending would be the only way to get his name out to other parts of the state.